awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-rds.md

 The following example uses the generic template, so it uses the last ARN that was shown earlier\.

-If your database or service resides in a VPC provided by Amazon VPC, then you must include the fourth command below that configures the function to communicate with that VPC\.
+If your database or service resides in a VPC provided by Amazon VPC, then you must include the fourth of the following commands to configure the function to communicate with that VPC\.
 If no VPC is involved, then you can skip that command\.

+Also, if your VPC doesn't have access to the public internet, then you must configure your VPC with a private service endpoint for Secrets Manager\.
+The fifth of the following commands does that\.

 The first command sets up an AWS CloudFormation change set based on the template provided by Secrets Manager\.